Reimagining Humantiarian

 I am a member of

-I have shared insights from my work on how engineering and humanitarian action can better align at various international conferences.
+I have shared insights from my work at various international conferences.
 My contributions aim to challenge conventional approaches and push for transformative technology design and adoption.

 Engineering the future: reimagine humanitarian technology